gomods/athens/docs/content/intro/community-roles.md

 ## What Being a Contributor Means

-As a contributor, you'll have issues assigned to you and you'll be requested to review pull requests (PRs) via the
+Contributors have read access to the Athens repository on Github.
+This means that as a contributor, you'll have issues assigned to you and you'll be requested to review pull requests (PRs) via the
 [Github pull request review system](https://help.github.com/articles/about-pull-request-reviews/).
 We rely heavily on Github PR reviews, so if you review a PR as a contributor, you can decide